Secure Your TON Space

 “Dust” is a small amount of cryptocurrency, sent to wallets at random, in the hopes of identifying the owners of the wallets.
 Different bots exist that monitor transactions on the blockchain and send dust to random wallets.
 Such bots do not have access to your data, they simply send dust to any active wallets they see on the blockchain.
 By participating in transactions, your wallet address becomes publicly visible on the blockchain — there’s nothing to worry about, simply ignore any dust you receive and treat it like spam.

-TON Space, Wallet or Telegram employees will never message you first.
+TON Space or Wallet employees will never message you first.
 We only contact users from our official accounts, and will never ask you to access outside platforms or third-party apps for any reason.

 We only communicate through the official support bot Wallet Support Team.
 You can find the official bot in your Wallet settings.